Stoops-ML/aerofoils/log_notes.md

 I've split up the outputs from the forward method, now neural network works a lot better: improvement of 400%.
 This explaines why the LR finder was so bad.
 However, now the forward method outputs a tuple and not a tensor the LR finder does not work.
 I've spoken to the developers and they're looking into allowing it to work with a tuple.

+LR finder now fixed: I've created my own wrapper for multiple loss functions (see https://github.com/davidtvs/pytorch-lr-finder/issues/35)

+test set probably has a lower loss than training and validation losses because dropout is deactivated.
+This means that all the weights/activations are used in the model, not just some of them (as determined by the probability in dropout).